Accepted Abstracts will be published in the American Heart Journal

 All submitted content will be graded by the 2020 Heart in Diabetes Scientific Abstract Committee.

-Accepted abstracts will be published in the American Heart Journal (issue and date TBA).
+Abstracts will be published in the October 2020 issue of the American Heart Journal.